 As I continued, I passed some school buses waiting for the kids to be let out.
 I must be getting close to Pedrouzo.
 I started watching for street signs and continued to enjoy my walk through the vast eucalyptus forest following the Camino markers.
 My raincoat was readied in case the skies opened.
 I spotted some Brazilian cyclists up ahead getting on their rain gear.
 I felt so good and as it was cloudy I didn’t have the sun sapping my energy.

 I did a time check and saw it was 4:30 pm approximately an hour past my estimated arrival time.
 I wasn’t worried as I was on the Camino trail, but I wanted to know where Pedrouzo was.
 I was following a highway so I knew civilization was close by.
 I just didn’t want to go much further without getting my bearings.
 I saw a lady walking towards me, and she told me I was 15 km from Santiago!
 I had walked an additional 5 km past Pedrouzo to Amanal.
 Apparently, this happens all the time as the signs are obscure.
-I was excited to be this close to the end but my bed and pack were back in Pedrouzo.
-I explained the benefits of sending your bag ahead, but this is the downside.
+I was excited to be this close to the end but my bed and pack were back in Pedrouzo! lol I explained the benefits of sending your bag ahead, but this is a downside.

 The kind lady directed me to a hotel up the path where I called a taxi (1 of 3) to take me back.
 I called the albergue and they confirmed they would not give up my bed.
 Sometimes if you don’t call and confirm you’re still coming before 3 PM, they will give up your bed.
 While waiting for the taxi which took one hour, I had a grande beer and toasted myself for doing 3 x 25 km days in a row.
 Look at me go!
 At least tomorrow will be an easy day.

 The taxi driver was very kind and drove really fast.
 I was in front of my hostel in 10 minutes.
 A quick shower, and I stepped out onto the street to bump into Stephanie and Bianca from Germany.
 They were with Tim from Colorado.
 I also saw Sophie and Marlo and of course my flight attendant friends.
 Many of us gathered at a restaurant and enjoyed some awesome raciones (appetizers) and Rioja wine.
 This was the last night before the final push.
-This was a time to celebrate how far we had come and we did celebrate!
+This was a time to celebrate how far we had come and we certainly celebrated.

-Colorado Tim had spent some time in Valencia and was fluent in Spanish.
+Colorado Tim had spent some time in Valencia as a child and was fluent in Spanish.
 He surprised us with “queimada” a crock pot full of white spirit, cooked “flaming” with lemon/orange peel and coffee beans.
 It is quite impressive and delicious.
 Once cooked or burnt it takes on the flavour of Grand Marnier…did I say crockpot?
 Yep!
 It was a celebration.